Mendoza in Hollywood: Plot summary

-Later, she is led into the hills by Einar, to collect samples in the "Temperate Belt" which will be severely affected by the drought.
+Later, she is led into the hills by Einar to collect samples in the "Temperate Belt" that will be severely affected by the drought.
 This just happens to follow the future path of Sunset Boulevard.
 Along the way, Einar has to kill one of the locals.
-The hills are infested with bandits, crazy pioneers and other mortals likely to shoot first and warn later.
+The hills are infested with bandits, crazy pioneers, and other mortals likely to shoot first and warn later.
 Mendoza is shocked - cyborgs are programmed to run from danger and not harm mortals.
 Einar informs her that the rules are different here.
 She is even given a Navy pistol to use if necessary.

 The Inn's inhabitants pass the time with movies supplied by the company.
 In one chapter, we get a long and reverent description of them watching D.W.
 Griffith's Intolerance, with Einar as Chorus describing every scene.
 Since Imarte was actually alive in Babylon, one of the movie's famous settings, we hear much about what life was really like.

 Everything is thrown into tumult, however, when Mendoza decides to forage in Laurel Canyon.
 The place is known to be saturated with Crome radiation from a bizarre underground quartz formation.
 It is this which will attract so many unusual people to the site in the 20th century, and give rise to many of the underground stories of Hollywood.
 Despite precautions and a lot of very futuristic equipment, Mendoza and Einar suddenly find themselves thrown forward in time to 1996.
 Mendoza the botanist is suddenly in urban LA, where the soil is concrete and the major life form is the automobile.

 Staggering up to a Company safe house whose future location they know, they are hastily taken inside by the staff, who have been expecting this event.
 Horses and all, they are placed in a Time Transfer chamber for return to their own time, but at the last minute Mendoza sees the cyborg Lewis enter the building.
 Lewis had befriended Mendoza at the facility New World One and she suspected he was in love with her.
 Lewis makes an attempt to talk to Mendoza, and tries to warn her "Don't go with him!".
 She has no idea what he means, and in any case, the transfer takes place before any more can be said.